Sergio0694/ComputeSharp/README.md

 }
 ```

+> **NOTE:** in order to make all the intrinsics usable when declaring shader constants and globals (see [Shader constants and globals](#shader-constants-and-globals)), most intrinsics will just return a default value if used on the CPU instead of throwing an exception, and in this case their behavior is considered undefined.
+Make sure to only ever use these methods in a shader, as their results will not be correct in other execution contexts.

-## Shader constants
+## Shader constants and globals

-One common approach to make shaders easier to modify and experiment with is to separate the parameters being used from the code using them, by defining them as constants. **ComputeSharp** has special handling for this, and will rewrite static readonly properties as static constants in the generated shaders, which are optimized by the compiler for frequent access during execution.
+One common approach to make shaders easier to modify and experiment with is to separate the parameters being used from the code using them, by defining them as constants. **ComputeSharp** has special handling for this, and will rewrite static fields as global variables in the generated shaders (marking them as constants if needed), which are optimized by the compiler for frequent access during execution.
 The advantage of using constants is that they're directly embedded into a compiled shader, so they don't need to be loaded in memory whenever a shader is dispatched.
-Constant properties can be of any of the supported HLSL primitive types, including vector and matrix types.
+Non constant shader global variables, on the other hand, can make code easier to write as they remove the need to pass multiple values around in each function that is invoked.
+Static fields can be of any of the supported HLSL primitive types, including vector and matrix types.
 Furthermore, the initialization of these constants can also use any of the available HLSL intrinsics.
-If the same result is being used multiple times while a shader is executed, moving values to a shader constant is a good way to avoid repeatedly computing the same value over and over for each invocation.
+If the same result is being used multiple times while a shader is executed, moving values to a shader constant is a good way to avoid repeatedly computing the same value over and over.

-Here is an example of how shader constants can be declared and used:
+Here is an example of how shader constants and mutable globals can be declared and used:

 ```csharp
 [AutoConstructor]